ybinstock/angular-and-rails-part-two/README.md

 });
 ```

-And the controller resolves the promise:
+And the controller wakes up upon fulfillment of the promise:

 ```
 promise.then(function(obj) {